cnizzardini/cakephp-docker/README.md

 make composer.install
 ```

-If you want to manually do things then run the commands below and update your APP and SALT values.
+If you want to manually do things then run the commands below:

 ```console
 docker-compose up --build